 I am generally not a prescriptivist and I am aware of how language evolves.
-But that doesn’t mean that certain usages don’t bug me, and I will defend prescriptivism in the one area where I think it matter most–allusions to literature, myth, fable, and so on.
+But that doesn’t mean that certain usages don’t bug me, and I will defend prescriptivism when it matters: To maintain precision and distinctions that otherwise cannot be made as easily, and in allusions to literature, myth, fable, and so on.

 A button down shirt is a shirt with a collar that buttons down.
 The term is not a generic term for “shirt with buttons.”
 A button-down shirt is less formal than a dress shirt (and, in fact, the “Oxford Cloth Button-Down,” or OCBD, a button-down shirt made of somewhat rougher fabric than a dress shirt, is probably my favorite kind of shirt).

 The term “shirt” traditionally referred to “shirt with long sleeves and a collar that buttons down the front,” since it was the primary kind of shirt that men wore, and you needed to add a modifier to clarify that you were talking about a different kind of garment (e.g., t-shirt, Hawaiian shirt, polo shirt) or to clarify what specific type of shirt you were referring to (dress shirt, flannel shirt).

 But this kind of shirt is not longer the main shirt many people wear: t-shirts, polo shirts and so forth are many adults’ daily attire.
 So the word “shirt” by itself has come to mean any sort of torso covering that is not a jacket.
 (Even some things which arguably are jackets, e.g. hooded sweatshirts, are called “shirts” now.)